- November 19, 2013

 - Mental Health Problem: Parents suffering from depression or psychiatric illness are at much high risk of abusing and or neglecting their children’s needs.

 - Emotional: When parents are not emotional balance.
 They will neglect the need of their children.
-And if their children request for something because they are not emotionally balanced they will abuse the child by either kicking the child, which will also cause abuse.
+And if their children request something because they are not emotionally balanced, they will abuse the child by kicking the child, which will also cause abuse.

-- Drugs and Alcohol Problems: Parent with drug and alcohol problems are at much high risk of abusing their children.
-Parents with drugs and alcohol problem are three times more likely to physical or sexual assault their children than those parents without such a problem.
+- Drugs and Alcohol Problems: Parents with drug and alcohol problems are at much high risk of abusing their children.
+Parents with drugs and alcohol problems are three times more likely to physical or sexual assault their children than those without such a problem.

 i.
 The impact of child abuse and neglect is often discussed in terms of physical consequences.

 Physical health consequences such as damage to a child growing brain, severely broken bones, haemorrhage or even death can have psychological consequences such as cognitive delays or emotional difficulties.
 The psychological problem often manifests as high-risk behaviours, depression and anxiety; for example, it may make a person more likely to smoke abuse, alcohol or illicit drug or overeat.
 High-risk behaviours, in turn, can lead to health long term physical health problems such as sexually transmitted diseases cancer and obesity.